 What is Butcher Paper?

-Butcher’s paper is a professional FDA-approved thick sheet paper designed for meat wrapping, cooking and storage.
+Butcher’s paper is a professional FDA-approved, food grade thick sheet paper designed for meat wrapping, cooking and storage.
 Also known as peach paper, BBQ paper, smoking paper and freezer paper, the sheet is specially engineered for strength and moisture retention.